 - social – the “Self” is constructed along with the social group, but also the self extends to the social group.

-The theory of co-construction of gamified self is in nascent stage and the research I did has its own limitations with respect to the methodology and data collection but I thought the idea should be presented.
-I am pursuing a PhD in the same topic of Quantified Life and this theory might get extended.
+The theory of co-construction of gamified self is in the nascent stage and the research I did has its own limitations with respect to the methodology and data collection but I thought the idea should be presented.

 The dissertation wouldn’t have been possible if it was for my professor Mike.
 He gave that spark.
 Lam and Stef for making work through the topic.
 They took my tantrums.
 Madhubanti for editing the dissertation and polishing it.
 She has been a support since I started the course.
 Vid – for being the test subject, making this article in human readable form and inspiring me to write this article.